tom-howard/com2009/docs/course/assignment2/part-b/task3.md

 title: "Task 3: Exploration & Search"
 ---

-Develop the ROS node(s) to allow a TurtleBot3 Waffle to autonomously explore the full Computer Room 5 robot arena, navigating through a series of rooms as quickly as possible whilst documenting its exploration with a photo of a beacon and a map of the environment as it goes!
+Develop the ROS node(s) to allow a TurtleBot3 Waffle to autonomously explore ^^a simulated environment equivalent to^^ the Computer Room 5 robot arena, navigating through a series of rooms as quickly as possible whilst documenting its exploration with a photo of a beacon and a map of the environment as it goes!

 !!! success "Course Checkpoints"